ZenDranZer/SOEN6611/README.md

                      ├── metric4          # Metric 4 related all the output files.
                      ├── metric5          # Metric 5 related all the output files.
                      ├── metric6          # Metric 6 related all the output files.
-                     ├── Docs             # All documentation files
+                     ├── CorrelationDocumentation             # All documentation files
     └── README.md